build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 ## Make the whole internet resolve names correctly

+Okay, it's been fun looking at getting name resolution working network-by-network using avahi.
+Let's now get things working on the whole internet.

 In order to get name resolution working between `host-c` and `host-h`, we had to jump onto `router-3` and run `avahi-daemon --daemonize`.
 The reason you had to do this is the [start-up.sh](./init/start-up.sh) script only runs `avahi-daemon` on the hosts, not the routers.
-Obviously, you CAN go to each router and run this command, but that's some boring work.
+Obviously, you **could** go to each router and run this command, but that's some boring work.
 Another option is to update the [start-up.sh](./init/start-up.sh) script for this chapter.

 Try moving `avahi-daemon --daemonize` to before the conditional and `restart` your internet.
-If you're confused or it isn't working, try checking [/final/start-up.sh](./final/start-up.sh) for this chapter.
+If you're confused or if things just aren't working, try checking [/final/start-up.sh](./final/start-up.sh) for this chapter.

-## Spreading the gossip
+## Spreading the Gossip

 When we looked at how name resolution worked with Avahi previously, we saw that `router-3` proxied the request out to `host-h`.
-How did it know where to go to get that name resolved?
-Well...
-Here's the thing.
-It didn't.
-Instead, the name resolution request was flooded across all machines on all networks that were connected via Avahi.
-Let's see this in action.
+How did that router know where to go to get that name resolved?
+Well... here's the thing: it didn't.
+Instead, the name resolution request was just "flooded" across all machines on all networks that were connected via Avahi.
+Let's see this in action:

 `restart` your internet, then `hopon host-c` and `hopon host-b`.
 Start a `tcpdump -nvvv` on `host-b`.
 Re-run that `ping host-h.local` from `host-c`.
 What do you see happen on `host-b`?